-Table 6.14 shows, as an example, the layout of a visit with 2 orbits of spectroscopic observations that require a target acquisition, but no SAMs and no special calibration observations.
+Table 6.14 shows, as an example, the layout of a visit of 2 orbits for spectroscopic observations that require a target acquisition, but no SAMs and no special calibration observations.
 For simplicity, overheads are shown to occur after each exposure; in reality some overheads occur before an exposure (e.g., a filter change) while others appear afterwards (e.g., read-out time).